What is it: Zipang

 Main Characters

 Zipang's characters are complex and well-developed, each representing different facets of the human experience in times of conflict.
-The ship's captain, Kato, is a strong leader, but he finds himself constantly challenged by his convictions and the reality of war.
+The ship's captain, Kato, is a strong leader, but he finds himself constantly challenged by his convictions and the realities of war.
 Other characters, such as the communications officer and crew members, also bring their own stories and dilemmas, enriching the narrative.
-This diversity of characters allows viewers to emotionally connect with the story, making the experience even more impactful.
+This diversity of characters allows viewers to connect emotionally with the story, making the experience even more impactful.

 Reception and Cultural Impact